 If you're taking long-acting nitrates, you shouldn't take sildenafil (Viagra).
 This is because the combination of the two can lead to a dangerous drop in blood pressure.

 Ivabradine is a newer type of medication that has a similar effect to beta-blockers in that it slows down the speed of your heart beat.

 However, it works in a different way to beta-blockers, which means it can often be used in people unable to take beta-blockers for medical reasons, such as those with a lung infection.

 A common side effect of ivabradine is that people experience temporary flashes of brightness in their field of vision.
 If you have this side-effect, it may not be safe for you to drive at night.
 You should ask your GP for advice.

-Nicorandil is a potassium channel activator that works in a similar way to calcium channel blockers, by widening the coronary arteries to increase blood flow to the heart.
+Nicorandil is a potassium channel activator that widens the coronary arteries to increase blood flow to the heart.

-However, as potassium channel activators achieve this effect in a different way to calcium channel blockers, they can often be used by people who are unable to take calcium channel blockers for medical reasons.
+Potassium channel activators can often be used by people who are unable to take calcium channel blockers for medical reasons.